rachit-quizizz/basic-checks-config/README.md

 # Vue 3 + Vite

-Added to exercise all sorts of checks.
+Added to exercise all sorts of checks..